TrezorHannes/vps-lnbits/README.md

  | `LNBITS_THEME_OPTIONS="classic, bitcoin, flamingo, mint, autumn, monochrome, salvador"` | Provide different color themes, or keep it simple |
  `CTRL-X` => `Yes` => `Enter` to save

- ### 12) VPS: Start LNBits and test the LND Node wallet connection
+ ### 13) VPS: Start LNBits and test the LND Node wallet connection
  As soon you got here, we got the most complex things done 💪.
 The next few steps will be a walk in the park.
-Get another beverage.
+Get another beverage, and then start LNBits again in your tmux-environment
 ```
 $ tmux new -s lnbits
 $ cd ~/lnbits-legend
 $ pipenv --python 3.9 shell
 $ pipenv run python -m uvicorn lnbits.__main__:app --host 0.0.0.0
 ```
+Back into the background with `CTRL-B + CTRL-D`

-See further uvicorn startup options listed here, but with the slightly adjusted default settings, LNBits should now be running and listening on all incoming requests on port 8000.
+See further uvicorn startup options [listed here](https://www.uvicorn.org/deployment/), but with our slightly adjusted default settings, LNBits should now be running and listening on all incoming requests on port 8000.
 If you're impatient, add a temporary[^1] ufw exception to test it: `sudo ufw allow 8000/tcp comment 'temporary lnbits check'` and open the corresponding `VPS Public IP: 207.154.241.207:8000` (don't use this IP, it's mine and you will celebrate prematurely).

 If you see your own LNBits instance, with all your _Optional Adjustments_ added, we'll go to the last, final endboss.

 [^1]: To remove the ufw setting - we don't want to expose any unnecessary ports - call `sudo ufw status numbered`, followed by `sudo ufw delete #number` of the two port 8000 entries.

-### 13) Your domain, Webserver and SSL setup
+### 14) Your domain, Webserver and SSL setup
 We don't want to share our IP-Adress for others to pay us, a domain name is a much better brand.
 And we want to keep it secure, so we need to get us an SSL certificate.
 Good for you, both options are available for free, just needs some further work.

 #### Domain